NOFO

 9.3 ICT security

-NOFO seeks to keep abreast of threats related to ICT and has a strong focus on maintaining ICT security and data integrity.
-NOFO works actively to identify technical and operational improvements and measures that can further increase security related to ICT.
+NOFO continues to place a strong emphasis on ensuring ICT security and data integrity.
+NOFO is actively working to identify technical and operational improvements and measures that can further enhance security related to ICT and within ICT security management.

 9.4 Communication and collaboration